CurtRod/SimpleEVSE-WiFi/README.md

 --------- | -----------
 S0_setMeterFactor set to given value | Operation succeeded E1_setMeterFactor failed - invalid factor value | Factor has to be 1 2 or 3
-E2_setMeterFactor - wrong parameter name | Parameter `meteringFactor` is missing
+E2_setMeterFactor - wrong parameter name | Parameter `meterFactor` is missing

 ### setStatus()
 will activate/deactivate EVSE WB